 Corset Making For Beginners

 Fascinated by corsets?
 Always wanted to learn how to make a corset but found it daunting?
-After a sold out class in June 2015, I am happy to announce that Morúa Corsetry and Couture will be offering a corset making class in August of 2016.
+After taking a break in 2017 we will be offering two beginning corset making intensive workshops in 2018.

-Classes will be held at the beautiful Morúa shop and studio: The Department of Curiosities.
+Each three day workshop will be held at the beautiful Morúa shop and studio: Department of Curiosities.
 The workshop is located in Chicago’s trendy Logan Square neighborhood, a hub of great restaurants and innovative watering holes in one of America’s most vibrant neighborhoods.
 Class is strictly limited for an optimal learning experience.

 In this course you will: